 I grew up in this house.
 This is where I lived.

 A sudden fear rose in me, suffocating, drowning.
-I closed my eyes to stop nausea that lumped below my throat.
+I closed my eyes to stop nausea that lumped in my throat.

-Something bad happened, tied, screams, splashing caustic water.
+Something bad happened, tied, screams, splashing caustic liquid.

-I struggled to breathe as I felt pushed below the surface of a murky tank of evil-smelly liquid.
+I struggled to breathe as I felt pushed below the surface of a murky tank of evil-smelly water.

 My eyes sprung open.
-My heart raced as I felt something of an animal’s instinct to flee, yet there was that drive to move forward.
+My heart raced as I felt something of apprehension to approach the front door, yet there was that drive to move forward.
 I knew this to be my truth, the purpose of my journey.

 I approached the home.
-The quiet street, the trees, the gardens, all the colors were as I imagined, but only at the moment, I saw them.
+The quiet street, the trees, the gardens, all the colors were as I imagined, but only at the moment I saw them.
 A breeze blew past with a faint sense of familiarity, of knowing what it was, but without memory.
-Zombie-like, I stepped forward with an emptiness, tired and numb.
+Zombie-like, I stepped forward with an emptiness.

 Two years of fighting in a war, what did it do to me?

 For a moment, I pictured a boy that cheerfully waved goodbye to a family so many years before.
 When exactly that was, I was unsure.
-Something blurred the faces, their bodies were formless.
+Something blurred their faces, their bodies were formless.